alank976/markdown-resume/index.md

 ## The 7th Wuhua Hall Student Association

 | *Chairperson* | Nov 2008 – Oct 2009 |

 ---
-# Interested Areas
-- Reactive Programming
-  - Spring WebFlux, Reactor
-- Docker
-  - Went through tutorials in Pluralsight to be ready to embrace new efficient DevOps technology.
-- Data-intensive computing
-  - Studied big data course during master degree which introduced MapReduce, PigLatin, and Spark;
-  - Completed Kafka online tutorial in Pluralsight
-- Machine Learning
-  - Taking initiative to learn in Courseera and participating side projects to learn with the company community.

----
 # Language Skills